HaSPeR: An Image Repository for Hand Shadow Puppet Recognition: Methodology for Benchmarking

 \subsubsection{Performance Metrics}

 We use top-$k$ validation accuracy values (with $k=1,2,3$), Precision, Recall, and F1-score as evaluation metrics to perform comparative analyses among the aforementioned models.
-The latter three judgment criteria are used due to the slightly imbalanced nature of \hasper, as evident in Table \ref{tab:tab1}.
+The latter three judgment criteria are used due to the slightly imbalanced nature of \hasper's professional source clips, as evident in Table \ref{tab:tab1}.